getgauge/docs.gauge.org/installation.rst

 Installation
 ============

-.. note::
 For recommended installation, refer `Getting Started <//gauge.org/get_started>`__.
 This page lists alternate methods of installing Gauge and plugins.

+.. note::
+    Gauge automatically sends telemetry data to help us `improve <https://blog.getgauge.io/why-we-collect-data-b19df366b677>`__ the product.
+If you would prefer not to have this data sent you can choose to `opt out <https://manpage.gauge.org/gauge_telemetry.html>`__

 Gauge
 -----